+The boy, the man, and the woman will forever be connected to one another.
 One without the other would have each and every one of us living in a world much different than the one we now know.
 In order for us to have gotten here, each of these three had to experience P.A.I.N.
-In their P.A.I.N., there was common ingredient; doubt.
+In their P.A.I.N., there was one common ingredient; doubt.

 The boy in this story is Harry Potter, I think you know him.
 The man is Daniel Radcliffe, the actor who played Harry Potter in the movies.
 And the woman is J.K.
 Rowling, the creator of Harry Potter.